417 Comments

 Insurance companies must give instant coverage responses and complete menus of what exactly is covered and how much so it doesn't take two weeks on the phone to find out.

-All medical bills must become legally invalid unless the patient agreed to exactly those charges in advance, in writing, with knowledge of exactly how much insurance will cover.
+All medical bills must become legally invalid unless the patient agreed to exactly those charges in advance, in writing, with documentation of exactly how much insurance will cover.

 Emergency bills must be limited by law, because there can be no market in emergencies.